 The NDVI value ranges from -1 to 1 and shows the vigor of the crop:

-⦁ Values close to 0: correspond to areas with very little vegetation, early stages of cultivation, bare soil or non-productive areas.
+- Values close to 0: correspond to areas with very little vegetation, early stages of cultivation, bare soil, or non-productive areas.

-⦁ Negative values: usually associated with areas of water, snow or clouds.
+- Negative values: usually associated with areas of water, snow, or clouds.

 3. What is the GNDVI and how does it differ from NDVI?

 GNDVI (Green Normalized Difference Vegetation) is an index of plant “greenness” or photosynthetic activity.
-It is a chlorophyll index and is used at later stages of development, as it saturates later than NDVI.
+It is a chlorophyll index used at later stages of development, as it saturates later than NDVI.
 It is one of the most widely used vegetation indices to determine water and nitrogen uptake in the crop canopy.

 As with NDVI, the values given by this index also range from -1 to 1:

-As for how it is calculated, the GNDVI is the green vegetation index that uses the near infrared (NIR) and green band (GREEN) of the electromagnetic spectrum.
+As for how it is calculated, the GNDVI is the green vegetation index that uses the near-infrared (NIR) and green band (GREEN) of the electromagnetic spectrum.

 GNDVI = (NIR-GREEN) /(NDVI+GREEN)